 The general appearance looks like someone would doodle it out of boredom during the school class.
-My favorite design element is the headphone cable connecting Eleanor and Park, who like to listen to the same kind of music.
+My favorite design element is the headphone cable connecting Eleanor and Park.
+They like to listen to the same kind of music.

 We all know how headphone cable likes to tangle and become all messy.
 In this case, it weaves in the perfect shape of &, which is an excellently executed design element.

-The novel cover follows the same style of typography that the overall illustration, which is pencil-like made.
-The different letters and irregular shapes make the font unique and handwritten looking.
+The novel cover follows the same typography style as the overall illustration, which is pencil-like made.
+The different letters and irregular shapes make the font unique and handwritten-looking.